Emirates Capital Asset Management (ECAM)

 US Dollar Index Monthly chart

-For the month of February the U.S. Dollar index has gained +0.82%.
-Price remains confined to the rising price channel from the 2011 lows and is now back to multi-decade support @ 101.37-102.98.
+For the month of May the U.S. Dollar index has gained +0.88%.
+Price remains confined to the rising price channel from the 2011 lows and has broken out of a 16 month consolidation zone between 101.03-106.49.

 (Long Term Bearish)